Last Updated on June 29, 2021 by Henry John

 US drivers spend an average of 17 hours a year searching for parking spots.

 The search for parking costs Americans $73 billion a year, according to INRIX.

 In Westwood Village, a shopping strip in Los Angeles, consumers spend approximately 95,000 hours each year searching for parking.

 95,000 hours is approximately 11 years spent circling for parking space.

 This is another problem that self-driving cars can help alleviate.

 A passenger can drop at his destination, go about his/her business and leave the self-driving car to handle the business (trouble) of parking.

 7. Will drastically cut down vehicle insurance cost

 In the US, the average cost of car insurance is $1,457 per year.
 To put things in perspective, in 2019, the median household income in the US was $63,030.

-Ignoring the fact that the average American own 2 or more cars, car insurance cost alone eats up an estimated 2.3% of American’s household income.
+Ignoring the fact that the average American owns 2 or more cars, car insurance cost alone eats up an estimated 2.3% of an American’s household income.